New Red Sandstone: Lithology

 In terms of its lithology, the New Red Sandstone comprises true sandstones, mudrocks and evaporite strata.
 The sandstone units are monomineralic, consisting only of quartz grains (negligible amounts of other minerals may be present), and they are cemented together with the ferric iron oxide haematite (Fe_{2}O_{3}).
 The presence of this particular iron oxide is evidence for a terrestrial environment of deposition such as a desert, and gives the rocks the red colour which they are named after.
 The common effect of rusting produces exactly the same deposit, but as a result of a different process.
 The sandstone units generally lack fossils (as do most terrestrial rocks).
 The grains in the member have a high degree of sphericity, are very well sorted and typically have a small size range (0.5 to 2 mm).

 The NRS is a texturally mature rock.
 Certain units of the New Red Sandstone (e.g. Hopeman Sandstone Formation and Helsby Sandstone Formation) feature commonly as building stone due to their abundance and mechanical strength.

 Fossil content

 The New Red Sandstone has yielded many fossils, including the world-famous Elgin Reptiles.
 These are late Permian to Late Triassic in age, and include mammal-like reptiles and some of the earliest predecessors of dinosaurs.
-An earliest Permian (Asselian) fauna is known from the Kenilworth Sandstone Formation of the English Midlands, including primitive synapsids and temnospondyl amphibians.
+An earliest Permian (Asselian) fauna is known from the Kenilworth Sandstone Formation of the English Midlands, including primitive synapsids (Hypselohaptodus) and temnospondyl amphibians.
+The Helsby Sandstone Formation (formerly the Otter Sandstone) near Sidmouth, Devon, has yielded a diverse Middle Triassic fauna, including fish, amphibians and reptiles.